openebs-archive/openebs-docs/docs/snapshots.md

 **Note:** If you are deploying in default namespace,you don't have to explicitly put the default namespace.

-This example yaml contain the new PVC name as *demo-snap-vol-claim*.
+This example yaml have the new PVC name as *demo-snap-vol-claim*.
 Following is an example output of above command.

 ```
 persistentvolumeclaim "demo-snap-vol-claim" created